nhagemann/anycontent-cmdl-docs/docs/cmdl/numerical.md

 `<property> = date <type> <init>`

+_Parameters_

 * Type (Optional)

 Determines which parts of a date should be stored, possible values 'long','short','datetime','full'.
 Default Value 'long'.

 * Init (Optional)

-Specifies initalization of the field, possible values 'today' and 'now'.
+Specifies initialization of the field, possible values 'today' and 'now'.
 The value 'now' includes time.
 No Default Value.

 _Lists_